The Millionaire Next Door Summary – 7 Factors

 “They are debt-prone and are on earn-and-consume treadmills.”

-These same people believe that spending money on things that give them a wealthy image end up with more happiness.
-Whether they realize it or now, they’re on the hedonic treadmill of life.
+These same people believe that spending money on things (shiny new objects) that give them a wealthy image end up with more happiness.
+Whether they realize it or not, they’re on the hedonic treadmill of life.